Aytida-dev/html-to-pdf-pup/README.md

 > 8. Uses puppeter under the hood for pdf conversion.
 > 9. Returns a pdf buffer .
 > 10. Use dynamic height for pdfs by default.

+### Optimizations techniques used:-

+> 1. Uses a message queue system to manage the conversion process.
+> 2. Only a single browser is opened no matter what.
+> 3. Browser only closes itself when all requests are done.
+> 4. Multiple tabs opens for concurrent pdf conversion.
+> 5. If a tab has done pdf conversion then it starts processing another request and only closes itself when all requests are done.
+> 6. Tight integration of max tab system and single broswer for better resource management.

 ## Installation